Headlines and Deadlines: The Hits of A-ha

-Headlines and Deadlines: The Hits of A-ha is a greatest hits album by Norwegian new wave band A-ha.
+Headlines and Deadlines: The Hits of A-ha is a greatest hits album by Norwegian synth-pop band A-ha.
 It was released on 4 November 1991 by Warner Bros.
 Records.
 The album reached number 12 in the UK Albums Chart.
 The new song "Move to Memphis" is featured on this album, and was released as a single in 1991.
 "Move to Memphis" was later remixed for their fifth studio album, Memorial Beach.
 The DVD of the same name includes 18 videos.
 The album was re-released on 22 September 1998.

 Critical reception

 Upon its release, Paul Lester, writing for Melody Maker, concluded, "If you want the cream of easily the greatest teen group of the last 10 years, buy A-ha's first three albums (their singles are most definitely not their best songs) and make your own compilation."
 Simon Dudfield of NME described the compilation as "fiscally hoping to make up all the money WEA wasted on trying to relaunch the band as serious artists".
 He added that "without the videos the song have nothing to recommend themselves", with the exception of "Take on Me" and "The Sun Always Shines on T.V."